Skip to main menu Skip to content Skip to footer

 Gina, the mother of a 12-year-old boy, got a disconcerting phone call from his school.
 A student had complained that her son was bullying him.
 After looking into the matter, the school staff concluded that her child had been tormenting a number of his classmates with name-calling, physical violence, and even sexual harassment.
 “Needless to say, we were mortified and ashamed,” Gina remembers.
 “But not only that, we were heartbroken.”

-No parent wants to hear that her child is a bully.
-It’s painful to think of your child inflicting harm on other kids.
+No parent wants to hear that her child is bullying other kids.
+It’s painful to think of your child inflicting harm.
 But bullying is also a serious issue for the aggressor.
 Kids’ friendship skills are an important indicator of their overall mental health.
-If your child is said to be engaging in bullying behaviors—whether physical or verbal—it might be a sign of serious distress.
+If your child is said to be engaging in bullying behaviors — whether physical or verbal — it might be a sign of serious distress.
 They might be experiencing anxiety or depression, and have difficulty regulating their emotions and behavior.

 Why do kids bully?

 It’s important to keep in mind that kids don’t bully because they are “bad kids.”
-“Kids engage in all kinds of behavior that isn’t a reflection of who they are as a person,” says Jamie Howard, PhD, director of the Stress and Resilience Program at the Child Mind Institute.
+“Kids engage in all kinds of behavior that isn’t a reflection of who they are as a person,” says Jamie Howard, PhD, a clinical psychologist.
 “They’re still figuring things out.
 They can be nice kids who have made some mistakes.”
 There are many reasons why an otherwise well-behaved child might be unkind to other kids.
 Here are a few:

 • The child wants to fit in with a group of friends who are picking on one classmate.